blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...11]injected/+page.md

 # {$frontmatter.title}

-This module lets web3-onboard automatically detect Browser Injected Wallets such as Metamask or Coinbase Wallet.
-We recommend you install this module to get the most out of your w3o implementation.
+This module lets Web3 Onboard automatically detect Browser Injected Wallets such as Metamask or Coinbase Wallet.
+We recommend you install this module to get the most out of your Web3 Onboard implementation.
 This module supports [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and [recognizes many injected wallets natively](#injected-wallets-supported-natively).

-Note: Make sure to install the core module before installing other modules to w3o.
+Note: Make sure to install the core module before installing other modules to Web3 Onboard.

 ## Install